antlr/intellij-plugin-v4/README.md

 To launch unit tests, run `./gradlew check`.

 To build a zipped version of the plugin and its dependencies, run `./gradlew buildPlugin`.

+A high level description of how the plugin works can be found in `ARCHITECTURE.md`.